 After lunch, we docked at Vevey where we had time to get off and wander around this lovely lakeside market town.
 I love Vevey – the home of photography!
 There is a photographic museum here – Musée Suisse de l’appareil photographique and every 2 years a Photography expo is held all around the town.
 Charlie Chaplin lived here for 25 years and Nestlé has their headquarters here.
 The Alimentarium Museum is an imposing and grand building on the lake front.
 This museum documents and displays the history of food and has the wonderful fork sculpture in the lake in front.

-Then back onto the boat and heading towards our final destination of Montreux, passing by the fabulous Unesco World Heritage site of the terraced vineyards of Lavaux.
+Then back onto the boat and heading towards our final destination of Montreux.
+We passed by the fabulous Unesco World Heritage site of the terraced vineyards of Lavaux.
 Montreux of Jazz festival fame is an important and busy town on the lakefront.
-Second home to many musicians Montreux boasts a boardwalk and fun sculptures all along the lake front with probably the most famous statue being that of Freddie Mercury.
+Second home to many musicians, Montreux boasts a boardwalk and fun sculptures all along the lake front.
+Probably the most famous statue being that of Freddie Mercury.

 After enjoying a walk along the lake and an ‘apero’ in Montreux we took the train back to Nyon.
-Train journeys in Switzerland are another blog post, but suffice to say this is a ‘not cheap’ but it is a fabulous and relaxing way to travel around and see this amazingly beautiful Country.
+Train journeys in Switzerland are another blog post.
+Train travel is not ‘cheap’ but is a fabulous and relaxing way to travel and see this amazingly beautiful Country.

 This really was a fun and memorable day out.
 It was a great way to briefly see the shoreline of the beautiful Lac Leman from Nyon round to Montreux.
 There are many different cruise options on the lake.
 We booked our trip online with CGN and there are many options for a day trip and dinner cruises on the Lac Leman.